DevsHero/leptos_portfolio_admin/README.md

  Shell script with all in one setup and ready to dev.

 ## **Contributing**
 This project is my first open-source endeavor, and I am always looking for contributions to help improve it.
 If you encounter any bugs or have suggestions for new features, please don't hesitate to open an issue.
 This project has been tested on Linux and macOS environments, but I haven’t tested it on Windows yet, so stability on that platform is uncertain.

+## **Contact Me**
+Thanon Aphithanawat (Hero) :   **mail@thanon.dev**